Ben-Ortiz/TwitterBotDogPics/README.md

 # Twitter Bot Dog Pics

-A twitter bot that sends a dog pic everyday
+A twitter bot that sends a random dog pic everyday

 # What I learned